Field Position02°20′S 34°50′E · Serengeti District

 The most consequential knowledge about East Africa does not live in country briefings or sector reports.
 It lives in the texture of communities, in the relationships that predate any organization's arrival, in structures of trust and authority that no map has ever captured.

 Yusa grew up embedded in that texture.
-The dynamics between local communities and outside organizations, between formal authority and actual influence, between what is said in a meeting and what is decided afterward, he has watched all of it from the inside, across decades and contexts.
+The dynamics between local communities and outside organizations, between formal authority and actual influence, between what is said in a meeting and what is decided afterward — he has watched all of it from the inside, across decades and contexts.
+That watching became a body of published work; the books in turn became the intellectual foundation of the practice.

-Every IAG engagement is led directly by Yusa.
-Clients work with the principal.
+Every engagement is led directly by Yusa.
+Clients work with the principal — not a team trained by him.

 How we work.